 Periodically people ask me specific questions about training for endurance and specifically my experience with using short, high-intensity cross- and circuit-training to improve it.
 My answer sits on the 20-year period I spent climbing mountains, as well as more recent experiences with ski mountaineering racing, bike racing and decade of experience training others for similar events - and folks usually don't like what they hear.

 When someone asks about what I now refer to as the "Free Lunch" method of improving endurance performance, or any intervention whereby an time-crunched athlete tries to achieve a particular result by means of a shortcut, I first refer them to an article I wrote about my two-year test of this concept.
-The article is archived on the Gym Jones website but I'll summarize it here:
+The article was long and intricate so I'll summarize it here:

 No top performing endurance athletes achieve their results on a diet of short, hard intervals and circuit training in the gym.
 Instead they build hours and hours of baseline fitness and then temper the foundation in races, and with a very small percentage of high-intensity interval training.
 Do you imagine that a bicycle racer who rides 20,000 miles per year isn't looking for a way to achieve the same results without having to spend so much time in the saddle?
 Or that someone has invented a shortcut, a method to end-run all the effort and time and suffering, and that no one else had previously tried it?
 I thought I had found the shortcut.
 I was wrong.
 Others think they have found it.
 Some are even selling it.
 The true professionals are not convinced.
 And they are not being beaten by anyone taking shortcuts.